billerickson/display-posts-shortcode/readme.txt

 * Use original attributes for filters
 * Add support for multiple taxonomy queries
 * Add filter for post classes
+* Add support for post content in the post loop

 **Version 2.1**